NFTZ4DAYZ/EnigmaticDex/README.md

-Exchange with only one asset pair (Enigma / ETH) Decentralized Exchange will take a fee of 1% on swaps When user adds liquidity, they are given Enigma LP tokens (Liquidity Provider tokens) LP tokens are given proportional to the Ether user is willing to add to the liquidity
+Exchange with only one asset pair (Enigma / ETH) Decentralized Exchange will take a fee of 1% on swaps When user adds liquidity, they are given Enigma LP tokens (Liquidity Provider tokens) LP tokens are given proportionally to the Ether user is willing to add to the liquidity

 ## Tech Stack